mrchantey/forky/docs/src/index.md

 # Forky

-Forky is a monorepo containing several rust projects.
-If any of them gets substantial usage it may be spun out into a seperate repo.
+Forky is a monorepo for web & game rust crates.

 > *Very early stage warning:*
 > - breaking changes on patch versions